shania-codes/kirin/README.md

 - Built in archive button to "delete" songs you don't like anymore (can be undone).

 <!--
+- Modify metadata of those files (to change genre and other song details)
 - Be able to compress songs to lower quality versions
 - Built in A B testing to see if you can actually tell the difference between compressed and non compressed versions
 - Support streaming from cloud services and other websites (for example: youtube, onedrive, dropbox etc...)